youqad/bit-reversal-trees/haskell_prompt.md

 data Tree a = Leaf a | Node (Tree a) (Tree a)
     deriving (Eq, Show)

-{- Your goal is to implement an `invert` function that performs a bit-reversal permutation on a `Tree`.
+{- Your goal is to implement an `invert :: Tree a -> Tree a` function that performs a bit-reversal permutation on a `Tree`.
 Here's what we mean by that:

 1. Each leaf in the binary tree has a path leading to it, which can be